SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Unguided/Unguided.md

 ### About the die DSL

-In the die DSL we can implement the solution without double dispatch.
+In Chapter  *@cha:dsldd@* we introduce double dispatch to mix die and dice handles, we can implement the expected behavior without double dispatch.
 Do it.

 ### About Visitors